 Illustration 4: Relative velocity of the slot and frame B vs. the origin of frame C and thus also vs. the rod.

 Are there any expectations regarding the value of the relative velocity vrel,BC = vslot,C?
-As the symmetry of the LT between two inertial systems (with their x-coordinate axes aligned with the relative velocity vector) depends on the absolute value of the velocity, only, we expect that at least this value is is identical in B and C, i.e. ||vrel,BC|| = ||vrel,CB|| .
+As the symmetry of the two possible LTs between two inertial systems (with their x-coordinate axes aligned with the relative velocity vector) depend on the absolute value of the relative velocity, only, we expect that at least this value is identical in B and C, i.e. ||vrel,BC|| = ||vrel,CB|| .

-Actually, we have determined the slot’s velocity in C, already above and get :
+Actually, we have determined the slot’s velocity in C, already above and get

 That vrel,BC is identical to vrel,CB can be seen by some simple algebra: